How to Select Towable Tubes & Tow Ropes

 Submarining is when the front of the tube dips into the water, sometimes diving all the way under the water.
 If this happens, make sure the riders position themselves a little farther back on the tube so their weight is on the back, accelerate, and once the tube pops up on the water or planes, you can turn up the speed.
 Also, check that your tube is properly inflated, you have the proper tow rope for your tube and that the tow rope is attached to your boat and the tube properly.

-Know your riders and develop hand signals for speeding up, slowing down and zig zagging over the wake.
-This will help the riders communicate to you, ensuring that they enjoy their ride.
+Know your riders and develop hand signals for speeding up, slowing down and zigzagging over the wake.
+This will help riders communicate with you, ensuring they enjoy their ride.
 New riders and younger kids might not like a super-fast, aggressive ride while the older kids and adults will want to zip around at maximum speeds.
 Hand signals will help drivers make adjustments for specific rider's wants and needs.

 When someone falls off of a tube, drivers should throttle down right away.
 Approach riders on the driver's side of the boat so they are in view and never blocked by the bow/hull.
 Drivers should go slow enough as to not make waves and so they can talk to/hear the rider.
 Always shut the motor off before riders swim up to the boat and when riders are getting into the water or on the towable.

-Follow these basic guidelines to ensure fun and safety while tubing.
+Follow these basic guidelines to ensure maximum fun and optimal safety:

 - Always wear a life jacket and make sure it is properly sized and securely fastened.
 Accidents happen and even the best swimmers can be caught off guard.
 Minimize your risks with a Type III life jacket, which is required equipment for all towable riders.